without Internet Explorer,

 There’s really only one track that doesn’t explode in a kaleidoscope of structural annihilation.
 “Tears of Satan” is a 7+ minute droning, vibrating doomster that hits the gas to a speed mid-paced at best, and while most of it is fairly uninteresting, it’s still the single tune that doesn’t ricochet like ten simultaneous handball matches being played on the same court.
 Everything else is a free-for-all.
 The album’s a home to every velocity.
 “Deceived”, “Into the Dark”, “Destructor/Sewer of Graves”, the title cut – all a psychologist’s worst nightmare.
 Civilized, logical minds flee.

 Okay, we have enough rhythms and riffs to choke a zoo full of animals, but how does quantity compare to quality?
 That’s a rough question.
 Many rhythms have a very short shelf life.
 I’m talking seconds.
 Aside from “Tears of Satan”, for a riff to stick around for more than twenty seconds almost seems blasphemous to the band.
 Of the songs not named for a sad devil, “I Spit in your Face”, another seven-minute storm, is a few hairs less bombarding than its peers, and for that reason it’s a track I tend to find refuge in.
 Regardless, more than two dozen rhythms burn rubber within.
 Some are so numbingly fast it’s almost embarrassing while some are so soaked with intimidation that I want to glue them together in a constant loop, and all of them are given more airtime than usual.
-Frelich is harrowingly vicious, alarmingly animated, sufficiently enunciated when bellowing somewhere near the speed limit, and more deathly vehement than most thrash spokesmen, especially in this song; I’ve heard a lot of thrash singers, but sometimes he can make Martin van Drunen and David Vincent sound like they’re in church on their debut lps, and the production smartly does nothing to bury this uncommon talent.
+Frelich is harrowingly vicious, alarmingly animated, sufficiently enunciated when bellowing somewhere near the speed limit, and more deathly vehement than most thrash spokesmen, especially in this song; I’ve heard a lot of thrash singers, but sometimes he can make Martin van Drunen and David Vincent sound like they’re in church on their debut lps, and the production smartly does nothing to bury this uncommon talent (ed: disappointingly, the Metal Mind-released cd lightens the vocals with more treble, which also seem to lay superimposed on top of the mix instead of being buried seamlessly into it as on the lp version - pity).
 Are these guys good musicians?
 I’d say yeah, and with everything that’s flying around they must’ve sharpened their memories with a diamond, but let’s say for argument’s sake that even if they’re not all that hot playing solo, together they coagulate impressively into a living, schizophrenia-gusting hurricane.

 It seems the prominent acoustics that ornamented the debut have been frightened away, but it’s hinted that some still lurk here.
 Unless they’re here and gone with frog’s tongue speed like most other rhythms on this lp, I’m not finding them (and I’m not counting the pseudo-acoustic intro, either).